 Categories

-The Public Finance Awards 2023 is now closed for entries.
+The Public Finance Awards 2024 are open for entries!

-The awards are divided into two sections, categories 1-16 are for public sector organisations and individuals.
+The awards are divided into two sections, categories 1-14 are for public sector organisations and individuals.
 These are FREE to enter and organisations may enter more than one category.
-Category 17 is a ‘Partner Award’ category this is available for those commercial organisations whose services and solutions support public sector organisations across public finance and governance.
-Commercial organisations are also able to enter category 13.
-To enter category 17, please enter via the ‘Partner Awards’ pathway on the entry upload system and this carries a fee of £195 + VAT (standard rate).
+Categories 15 and 16 are ‘Partner Award’ categories and these are available for those commercial organisations whose services and solutions support public sector organisations across public finance and governance.
+Commercial organisations are also able to enter Category 9.

 Here are some tips to help you put together a successful submission.
 We’ve also made a few changes, so please read!